Pat Kesi: College career

-Pro-career
+Professional career

 Kesi was undrafted on the 1996 NFL draft.
 However, that same year he was signed by the Oakland Raiders.
 In 1997, he was originally signed by the Dallas Cowboys where he was mentored under Mark Tuinei.
 Tuinei even gave Pat some free shoes due to the fact that Kesi did not have a shoe contract at the time.
 Green Bay Packers and was a member of the special teams making 4 tackles in 6 games.
 He was released by the Packers and was signed by the Philadelphia Eagles.
 Again he played special teams and earned the special teams player spot on Pro-Football Weekly's all-rookie team.
 He was released by the Eagles at the conclusion of the season.
 In 2000, he was the 188th pick in the XFL draft by the Las Vegas Outlaws.

-Personal
+Personal life

 He was born in American Samoa to father Sinuka and mother Flonda.
 He has two brothers and two sisters.
 He attended Farrington High School where he played for coach Edward Diaz.
 Besides football, he competed in track where he threw the shot put and discus.
 At Washington his majored in Ethnic Studies.